ewdlop/Physics-Note/Critical Theories.md

-n physics, several fundamental concepts are critically important to the field, and their invalidation could significantly disrupt current understandings.
+In physics, several fundamental concepts are critically important to the field, and their invalidation could significantly disrupt current understandings.
 Here are some key areas:

 Renormalization Group Theory: This theory, particularly important in the study of critical phenomena and quantum field theory, underpins our understanding of microscopic interactions and their effects at different scales.
 Its fundamental role is evident in works like "Modern Theory of Critical Phenomena" by Shang‐keng Ma (Ma, 1976) and "Quantum field theory: An effective theory" by J. Zinn-Justin (Zinn-Justin, 2019).